 Magpies are one of Australia’s most distinctive birds, gracing us for most of the year with their beautiful songs.
-However, during mating season, a very small percentage (between 3- 10%) become highly aggressive, swooping and attacking passersby in their territory.
+However, during mating season (August to October), a very small percentage (between 3- 10%) become highly aggressive, swooping and attacking visitors to their territory.

-People most commonly attacked are walkers, joggers and cyclists, with attacks possibly resulting in either distress and/or injury.
+People most commonly attacked are walkers, joggers and cyclists.
+Attacks can result in either distress and/or injury.

-• close swooping, where the bird will swoop from behind or side, making an audible “snap” with their beaks, even pecking or biting at the face, head and neck;
+• close swooping, where the bird will swoop from behind or side, making an audible “snap” with their beaks

-• a frontal attack, in which the bird lands on the ground in front of an intruder, flying up and landing on the chest of the pedestrian; it may then continue to peck at the person’s face and eyes.
+• a frontal attack, in which the bird lands on the ground in front of an intruder, flying up and landing on the chest of the pedestrian

-Such behaviour is not confined to magpies.
-Other Australian birds which exhibit aggressive behaviours include butcherbirds, plovers and magpie-larks (more commonly known as pee-wees).
+Such behaviour is not limited to magpies.
+Other Australian birds which may exhibit aggressive behaviours include butcherbirds, plovers and magpie-larks (more commonly known as pee-wees).
 Because many of these birds nest in urban areas, it may be necessary to take preventative precautions against attacks during the mating season.

-The worst thing to do during a magpie attack is to yell and flail your limbs about.
-While it is difficult to keep a level head, it is important to keep calm and walk quickly away from the attacking bird, not to run.
+The worst thing to do during a magpie attack is to yell and flail.
+Stay calm and walk quickly away from the attacking bird – do not run.

-Try to keep your eyes on the magpie – they will generally attack from behind, so knowing where the bird is will be an advantage for you.
+Try to keep your eyes on the magpie – they will generally attack from behind, so knowing where the bird will be puts you at an advantage.
 If you are very concerned about your safety, fold your arms and place them above your head to protect your face.

 If you are riding a bicycle or horse, it is best to dismount.
 For reasons best known to magpies, bicycles irritate magpies the most.
 One of the major causes of accidents following a magpie swoop is falling from a bicycle (or horse).
-In some cases, riders have fallen while in traffic and suffered severe injuries, even death.
+In some cases, riders have fallen while in traffic and suffered severe injuries.

 Tips to protect yourself from swooping and attacks:

 Attach fake eyes, or an image of eyes, to the back of a hat or helmet.
-Magpies will mostly attack from behind, so if they think you are watching them out of the back of your head, they will be less likely to swoop or attack.
+Magpies will mostly attack from behind, so they will be less likely to swoop or attack if they think you are watching.
 If you do not have a hat or helmet, try wearing your sunglasses back-to-front.

-If you are riding a bike, a helmet can be modified to discourage swooping.
-Simply attach brightly coloured zip-ties (also known as cable-ties) to your helmet and don’t cut the excess length off.
+If you are riding a bike, a helmet can be modified to distract magpies and discourage swooping.
+Simply attach brightly coloured cable-ties to your helmet and don’t cut the excess length off.

-This may look silly, but is one of the most effective deterrents.
-The bright spikes on top of your head will be a distraction to the magpies.
+This may look silly, but it is one of the most effective deterrents!

-Attaching a tall pole or flag to the back of your bicycle can deter potential swoops.
+Attaching a tall pole or flag to the back of your bicycle can deter swooping.